Does the Summerville Dorchester Museum accept artifact donations?

 Would my object be a good fit as a donation to the museum?
 Please consider the criteria list below, before submitting your object to the museum for our collection.
 The museum is an educational institution and as such, we must take careful consideration in what we add to our collections in order to ensure that it will not only have historical significance but be a useful tool in instructing visitors on Summerville's past.

 How do I donate an object to the museum?

-Contact the museum with information about your object or fill out the artifact donation questionnaire located here.
+Contact the museum with information about your object.
 Once reviewed by the Historian or Curator, he or she will contact you to set up an appointment where the item can be inspected, a determination can be made, and paperwork detailing your donation and our accession can be submitted.

 What is the review process for donations to the museum?